Emojis Decoded: Leveraging ChatGPT for Enhanced Understanding in Social Media Communications: Emoji Semantics

-In addition to the application in the English context, emojis also show prevalence in other specific language and culture contexts \cite{chen2019emojipowered}, and explaining emoji semantics in the Chinese context is more challenging.
-With the similar experiment setup in Section \ref{sec:emoji_english}, we first choose emojis that have unique meanings on Chinese social networks and test if ChatGPT can properly explain their semantics, that is, \MyEmoji{\slightsmilingface} (slightly smiling face), \MyEmoji{\pill} (pill), and \MyEmoji{\doge} (doge).
-Additionally, we include an emoji combo, \MyEmoji{\cowface} \MyEmoji{\beermug}, that consists of a cow face and a beer mug.
+Additionally, we include an emoji combo, \MyEmoji{\cowface} \MyEmoji{\beermug}, that consists of a cow face and a beer mug (a homophone pun to express ``so cool'').
 We prompt ChatGPT to explain the usage of these emojis.
 The prompts are written in English or Chinese, with or without specification of usage in Chinese pop culture.
+For some emojis, we include appropriate hints, such as connections to homophone puns.